Movie Review: “Guardians of the Galaxy Vol. 2”

 Con: Nebula (-2pts)

-This is an element of the film that did not work for me.
-I like the character of Nebula and I think Karen Gillan does a good job with the character but I got the impression that the writers did not know what to do with her.
-I did not think she was a necessary part of the story and, in an already crowded cast, she did not get enough screen time to properly develop the character.
-The result was a fairly one-note character that felt forced into the story just to have her in their which I think ultimately did a disservice to the character and the actress playing her.
+I was honestly pretty disappointed with this, but I did not like Nebula's story in this movie.
+I have liked the character of Nebula and I think Karen Gillan has done a good job with the character, but I got the impression that the writers did not know what to do with her in this movie.
+I did not think she was a necessary part of this story, and in an already crowded cast, she did not get enough screen time for the writers to have been able to properly develop the character.
+The result was an interesting character that got a fairly one-note story-line, which felt forced into the movie just for the sake of having her in the movie.
+Again, I like the character, but I thought the filmmakers did a disservice to the character in this movie.

 Pro: Comedy (+8pts)

 I really enjoyed this movie.
-It has lots of laughs, fun main characters and side characters but weak secondary villains.
-There is somewhat of a lull (involving Ego and the Guardians) a little before the halfway point of the movie but this film more than makes up for it.
-I had a lot of fun reuiniting with these characters.
-I enjoyed the addition of Mantis and Ego, the action was cool and the movie was visually and audibly stunning and fun in a great way.
-I think this movie is a worthy successor to the original, so I definitely recommend seeing this movie when you get a chance.
-It has a few issues but still makes for a great movie-going experience.
+It had a lot of laughs, fun main characters and side characters, but weak secondary antagonists.
+There was somewhat of a lull—involving Ego and the Guardians—a little before the halfway point of the movie, but this film more than made up for that.
+I had a lot of fun watching the Guardians of the Galaxy again.
+I also enjoyed the addition of Mantis and Ego, and the action was entertaining.
+I thought this movie lived up to its predecessor.
+It had a few issues, but still made for a pretty entertaining movie.